didierfred/SimpleModifyHeaders/README.md

 - storage: needed to store the configuration and the rules
 - activeTab, tabs: needed to show the configuration screen in the browser tab.
 - webRequest, webRequestBlocking ,<all_urls>: needed to modify the headers according to the rules table.

+## Personal Information
+The extension does not collect personal information.
 ## License
 The code is Open Source under Mozilla Public License 2.0